chen4119/sambal.dev/pages/guides/jsonld-and-schema-org.md

 ```

 That's it!
 You now have a schema.org person json-ld object!
 The @context field tells the json-ld processor that you are using schema.org vocabulary and to map firstName and lastName to schema.org defined givenName and familyName.

-An important thing to note is that json-ld is a generic data format and not exclusively tied to schema.org in any way.
-You can also use json-ld to encode ActivityPub or FOAF or other semantic vocabularies.
-By supporting json-ld natively in Sambal,

-Unfortunately a lot of the legacy softwares available today does not make it easy for you to embed schema.org in your website.
-Every CMS has it's own database schema and every webmaster represent his data in his own unique schema.
-As a result, the translation to schema.org metadata at a later stage of development involves a lot of manual labor and not always easy.